sriramm04/Projects/README.md

 1. **Data Exploration:** Begin your exploration by immersing yourself in the world of data.
 The Jupyter Notebook files in the `data_analysis` directory will be your guides.
 They'll walk you through the process of cleaning, transforming, and analyzing the data.

-2. **Database Integration:** For a deeper dive, head over to the `database_integration` directory.
+2. **Database Integration:** For a deeper dive, head over to the `A.R medical database integration.sql` directory.
 There, you'll find SQL scripts and setup instructions to integrate the cleansed data into a MySQL database.
 This step enhances data accessibility and sets the stage for advanced queries.

 3. **Experience the Insights:** The pinnacle of this project is the interactive dashboard located in the `dashboard` directory.
 Crafted using Power BI, it bridges the gap between raw data and meaningful insights.
 Navigate through the various visualizations, slice and dice data, and witness trends unfold.